Chandrayaan 2: Impact shock may have caused damage to Vikram Lander

 The originally chosen region was s about 70° south of the lunar equator and about 600 km from the lunar south pole.

-On September 8, news reports quoted ISRO chairman K. Sivan as saying the agency was trying to restore contact with the lander.
+On September 8, news reports quoted ISRO chairman K Sivan as saying the agency was trying to restore contact with the lander.

-The image of the lander rover "Pragyan" is housed inside it was captured by on-board camera of Chandrayaan-2 orbiter, which is healthy, safe and functioning normally in the intended orbit around the moon.
+The image of the lander rover "Pragyan" is housed inside it was captured by the on-board camera of Chandrayaan-2 orbiter, which is healthy, safe and functioning normally in the intended orbit around the moon.

-The orbiter camera is the highest resolution camera (0.3m) in any lunar mission so far and shall provide high resolution images which will be immensely useful to the global scientific community, the Bengaluru-headquartered space agency had said earlier.
+The orbiter camera is the highest resolution camera (0.3m) in any lunar mission so far and shall provide high-resolution images which will be immensely useful to the global scientific community, the Bengaluru-headquartered space agency had said earlier.

 How Chandrayaan 2 Vikram Lander was located on lunar surface?

-Considered as the "most complex" stage of the country's second expedition to the moon, the lander was on a powered decent for a soft landing when it lost contact.
+Considered as the "most complex" stage of the country's second expedition to the moon, the lander was on a powered descent for a soft landing when it lost contact.

-The data is being analysed, the Isro had said soon after.
+The data is being analysed, the ISRO had said soon after.

 Asked if the lander was 'damaged" during the 'hard landing", Sivan said: "That we do not know."